Competitor Guide

 Pricing

-5. HubSpot Service Hub - Best for CRM-aligned service
+5. HubSpot Service Hub - Best for CRM-Aligned Service

-It is built for B2B SaaS and D2C teams already on HubSpot CRM that want service operations tightly aligned with sales pipelines and marketing automation.
+It is built for B2B SaaS and D2C teams already on HubSpot CRM that want service tightly aligned with sales pipelines and marketing automation.
+Teams choose HubSpot over Tidio when they need service tied directly to CRM records, deal context, and unified cross-functional reporting across the customer lifecycle.

 Key features